NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation

 \section{Conclusion}

-In this work, we introduce NVBench, a bilingual benchmark for evaluating NVV-capable speech synthesis.
-NVBench covers a unified 45-type NVV taxonomy and a multi-axis evaluation protocol, which separates general speech naturalness and quality from NVV controllability and perceptual salience.
-We benchmark 15 TTS systems via objective metrics, subjective listening test, and LLM-based multi-rater evaluation.
+In this work, we introduce NVV-SuperBench, a bilingual benchmark for evaluating NVV-capable speech generation.
+NVV-SuperBench covers a unified 45-type NVV taxonomy and a multi-axis evaluation protocol, which separates general speech naturalness and quality from NVV controllability, placement, and perceptual salience.
+We benchmark 15 speech generation systems covering both tag-based and prompt-based method via objective metrics, subjective listening tests, and LLM-based multi-rater evaluation.
 The results show that NVV controllability often decouples from overall speech quality, and that subtle low-SNR oral cues and long-duration affective NVVs remain particularly difficult to synthesize.
-By providing a unified benchmark dataset and standardized evaluation across diverse systems and control interfaces, NVBench lays the groundwork for improving NVV synthesis and advancing human-like speech generation.
+By providing a unified benchmark dataset and standardized evaluation across diverse systems and control interfaces, NVV-SuperBench lays the groundwork for improving NVV synthesis and advancing human-like speech generation.